KDE/digikam-doc/README.md

 - Contributor must adjust, comment, or rebase changes in the forked repository accordingly with coordinator feedback.
 - When all is ready, coordinator merge changes from the forked repository to the original repository.

-Later, a contributor can re-use the forked repository to rebase contents with original.
+Later, a contributor can re-use the forked repository to rebase contents with original repository.
 The forked repository will be up-to-date and the contributor can create a new Merge Request with new changes to integrate in the original repository.

+To have the forked repository sync with the original upstream, uses this git command in your fork: `git fetch upstream` And to rebase your fork just call this git command: `git merge upstream/master`

 This git workflow is well [documented in KDE project](https://community.kde.org/Infrastructure/Git/Simple_Workflow).